Add or migrate liquidity to Unipilot.

 Unipilot manages your position on Uniswap v3, keeping it concentrated around the current price at all times.

 Sit back and relax knowing that you are always earning high returns.

-$PILOT stakers receive 40% of Treasury revenue, paid out in $ETH each block.
-This gives the $PILOT token true utility and enables our community to benefit from the success of Unipilot.
-Learn more about staking here.
+PILOT stakers receive 40% of protocol revenue paid in ETH.
+This gives the PILOT token strong utility and allows our community to benefit from the success of Unipilot.

 When Uniswap announced that Uniswap V3 would enable liquidity providers to concentrate their liquidity into tighter price ranges to earn more fees, we realized there was a need for a service that could optimize and automate the process to remove the complexities of liquidity management.

-When you provide liquidity on Uniswap V3, you must select the upper and lower bounds in which your liquidity will be active.
+When you provide liquidity on Uniswap v3, you have to select the price range for your capital.
 Select a concentrated range and you can earn far higher fees.
-However, when the price moves out of this range, so does your liquidity and you stop earning any fees.
-Select a wide range and your returns will be limited.
-Unipilot intelligently optimizes your liquidity, keeping it in a concentrated range at all times so that you are always earning maximum returns.
+However, when the price moves out of this area, your liquidity becomes inactive and you stop earning any fees.

 Conversely, if you select a wide range, your returns will be limited.
 Unipilot selects the optimal range for your capital so you can earn higher returns and save on gas, as the protocol rebalances your position into a new optimal range on your behalf when necessary, and auto-compounds earned fees to increase returns.

 Unipilot supports two DEXs: Uniswap V3 and QuickSwap V3, and six chains: Ethereum, Polygon, Polygon zkEVM, Arbitrum, BNB Chain and Dogechain.